cordero-c-perez/Projects/README.md

 #### README.rmd

-This file creates a README.md file for the repository.
+This file just creates a README.md file for the repository.

 ###### Note: the data is not provided in the repository as it is large and publicly accessible.